kyzn/plutobot/README.md

 ```

 #Setup
-1. You have to setup your database.
-Run setup.sql on your MySQL.
+1. Run setup.sql on your MySQL
-2. Rename TwitAuth_sample.pm as TwitAuth.pm
+2. Rename PlutoAuth_sample.pm as PlutoAuth.pm
 3. Write your db credentials into TwitAuth.pm
-4. You need to create a Twitter application at [Twitter Apps](http://apps.twitter.com).
+4. Create a Twitter application [here](http://apps.twitter.com).
-5. Copy Twitter tokens to TwitAuth.pm as well.
+5. Copy your Twitter tokens to PlutoAuth.pm as well.

 #How to Use
-The easiest way to run it would be to open tmux in a cloud machine.
-In one window, run stream.pl, and reply.pl in another.
-That's pretty much it.
+The easiest way to run would be to open tmux in a cloud machine.
+Run stream.pl in one windows, and reply.pl in another.

 ##Known Issues